 Supplementary fee information

-- Access: Achievement of the Access to HE Diploma, to include 15 level 3 credits at distinction in Biology, Human Biology or PE and an additional 15 credits at merit in another subject.
+- Access: 15 Level 3 credits at Merit in Biology, Human Biology or PE or a related subject.

-- Baccalaureate IB: A minimum grade of 5 in higher level Biology, Human Biology or PE.
+- Baccalaureate IB: A minimum Grade 5 in Higher Level Biology, Human Biology or PE.

 We require evidence of recent assessed academic study within the last three years.